sportiduino/sportiduino/Doc/en/MasterStationAssembly.md

 ![](/Images/w04.jpg?raw=true)

 Open the Arduino IDE program on the computer (see [Arduino IDE Setting](/Doc/en/BaseStationAssembly.md#Arduino-IDE-Setting)).
-In the settings specify the board type `Arduino Nano`, processor `ATmega328P (Old Bootloader)`, select the appropriate serial port and upload MasterStation sketch onto the board.
+In the settings specify the board type `Arduino Nano`, processor `ATmega328P (Old Bootloader)` (`ATmega328P (without reset)` for SPORTident emulation).
+Select the appropriate serial port and upload MasterStation sketch onto the board.

 For USB cable cut off a s small groove in the case.
 The LED is greased with epoxy glue.